connordbrown/phase-2-project/README.md

 # EmojiFinder

-EmojiFinder is a front-end application for looking up and adding your favorite emojis!
+EmojiFinder is a front-end application for looking up and/or uploading your favorite emojis!

 ## Operation